physical therapy for balance

 Other factors, in addition to lower body strength, are considered when developing the best fall prevention program.
 One such factor that influences fall risk is your core or trunk muscle strength.

 Trunk muscle exercises significantly improve balance in older adults.
 Trunk muscle-strengthening programs are individually prescribed and progressed by doctors of physical therapy.
 Resistance bands, light dumbbells, and medicine balls are incorporated based on the individual’s goals.
-The 90/90 leg lower and Pallof press are two examples of trunk strengthening exercises but there are many more.
+The 90/90 leg lower and Pallof press are 2 examples of trunk strengthening exercises but there are many more.

 Seek Help from Your Physical Therapist

-Research supports the benefits of both lower body and trunk strengthening exercises for reducing falls in older adults.
+Research supports the benefits of lower body and trunk strengthening exercises for reducing falls in older adults.
 Many people overlook the strength of their trunk muscles.
 Leave these exercises out and you will see only small improvements in your balance.

 Learn how to reduce your fall risk with this special report.